 The colourful flowers from The Ikea Fairy of this land 🙂

-The apothecary, Dr. Geeta ji (2nd from the left) and Mr. Happy Monk, Raghu Swami ji (centre) when he’s not playing Ludo.
+The apothecary, Dr. Geeta ji (2nd from the left) and Mr. Happy Monk, Raghu Swami ji (centre) when he’s not taking care of Mummy and Daddy or playing Ludo.

 Although He’s been moved now, this was Little Swami ji’s place in my garden.